skull4L/College-notes/Biology/(8) The control of gene expression/Epigenetics.md

 - Unlike genetic code, the epigenome is flexible and therefore can be changed in response to environmental factors
 - This allows certain genes to be switched on or off to respond to different environmental changes
 - The epigenome acts as a sort of cellular memory, it is the accumulation of all the signals a cell has received over its lifetime
+- During fetal development nutrients from the mother shape the epigenome
+- After birth the epigenome is largely affected by envronmental factors
+- These environmental stimulants cause proteins to transfer signals between eachother, eventually reaching a transcriptional factor which attaches to specific DNA bases.
+- This causes one of the following results:
+    - Acetylation of histones resulting in either activation or inhibition of genes
+    - Methylation of DNA by attracting enzymes that can add or remove methyl groups.

+## The DNA-histone complex
+- Where this association is weaker, the DNA-histone complex is less condensed and is therefore more accessible to transcription factors.
+It is on.
+- Where this association is stronger, the DNA-histone complex is more condensed and is therefore not accessible by transcription factors.
+It is off.
+- Condensation of the DNA-histone complex therefore controls transcription and is controlled by acetylation of histones or by methylation of DNA